 - Unwarranted fear and anxiety

-If you detect any signs of cocaine use, it is essential to obtain help immediately.
-Cocaine has many long-term health detriments, including:
+If you detect any signs of cocaine use, it is essential to seek professional behavioral health treatment as soon as possible.

 - Heart attack or stroke